 You don't have to worry about heat or sunlight damaging emeralds, though we don't really recommend wearing any precious gemstones or semi precious gemstones in prolonged sunlight.
 They also have a better scratch resistance than green garnets.

-The scratch resistance of a gem is measured on the mineral scale of hardness.
 Emeralds are considered a hard stone, but not a particularly hard gemstone like a diamond, sapphire, or ruby gemstone.
 On the Mohs hardness scale, emeralds rate a 7.5-8.
-These will hold up better to dust than green garnets.

-Common inclusions in other gemstones don't have a big impact on durability so long as they aren't surface inclusion, often called blemishes.
+Common inclusions in most gemstones don't have a big impact on durability so long as they aren't surface inclusion, often called blemishes.
 The same is true for a diamond.
-Emeralds have so many inclusions (unless you have an expensive high clarity emerald or a less expensive transparent lab emerald), it can leave vulnerabilities to chipping and cleaving if accidentally struck.
+But emeralds have so many inclusions (unless you have an expensive high clarity emerald or a less expensive transparent lab emerald), it can leave vulnerabilities to chipping and cleaving if accidentally struck.

 For this reason, it's advisable to make sure the corners of your emerald engagement rings are properly protected with a prong setting or bezel setting.
 Low impact jewelry like emerald earrings or emerald necklaces don't have to worry about this so much.